AnanyaHarithas2607/Employee-and-HR-Management-Dashboard/README.md

 ---

-## 🗄️ MySQL Configuration
+# MySQL Configuration

-MySQL is optional because the project includes a portable SQLite database.

-To use MySQL:

-1. Start your MySQL server.
-2. Open the dashboard.
-3. Enter the MySQL connection details.
-4. Click **Connect & Initialize MySQL**.
+The application can connect to a local MySQL database.

 Typical configuration: